mjameel9/walmart_sales_analysis/README.md

  ## Project Overview
 This project is an end-to-end data analysis solution designed to extract critical business insights from Walmart sales data.
 I used Python for data processing and analysis, SQL for advanced querying, and structured problem-solving techniques to solve key business questions.

+Click here to view the [Data Processing and Analysis of Sales using Python](https://github.com/mjameel9/walmart_sales_analysis/blob/main/sales_analysis.ipynb)

 # Business Problems

 ## 1. Analyze Payment Methods and Sales